Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Introduction

-Similar to the $H^2_{[\rho]}(G, \mathcal{A})$ classification of fractionalization classes, the set of defect associativity classes forms a $H^3(G, \text{U}(1))$ torsor, meaning distinct $G$-crossed theories (with the same $\mathcal{C}_{\bf 0}$, symmetry action, and fractionalization class) are related to each other by an action of the distinct elements of $H^3(G, \text{U}(1))$.
-This action by $[\alpha] \in H^3(G, \text{U}(1))$ is essentially factoring in a group $G$ SPT state with associativity defined by $[\alpha]$ to possibly produce another $G$-crossed theory.
-Whether factoring in this group $G$ SPT actually provides a distinct SET can be determined in our framework by seeing whether factoring in the SPT has the equivalent effect of relabelling different ${\bf g}$ defects.
-These results together then suggest that $([\rho], [\coho{t}], [\alpha])$ parametrize SETs in 2+1 dimensions, at least for finite on-site unitary symmetries.
+Furthermore, it has been proven~\cite{ENO2009} that, when there are solutions of the $G$-crossed consistency relations (i.e. when the defectification obstruction vanishes) for a specified $\mathcal{C}_{\bf 0}$, symmetry action, and symmetry fractionalization, the set of gauge inequivalent solutions, i.e. the defectification classes, form a $H^3(G, \text{U}(1))$ torsor.
+More specifically, this means that distinct $G$-crossed theories (with the same $\mathcal{C}_{\bf 0}$, symmetry action, and fractionalization class) are related to each other by an action of the distinct elements of $H^3(G, \text{U}(1))$.
+This action by $[\alpha] \in H^3(G, \text{U}(1))$ is essentially ``gluing'' a SPT state, whose symmetry group is $G$ and associativity is defined by $[\alpha]$, onto the $G$-crossed theory such that the group labels of the defects of both theories match up.
+Whether gluing on a SPT state in this way actually produces a distinct $G$-crossed theory can be determined in our framework by checking whether the old and new $G$-crossed theories are equivalent under relabeling the defect topological charge values.
+Thus, these results imply that the possible $G$-crossed extensions $\ext{C}{G}$, i.e. the possible symmetry enrichments of a $2+1$ dimensional topological phase described by $\mathcal{C}$ for finite on-site unitary $G$ symmetry, are fully classified (possibly up to relabeling topological charges) by three properties: (1) the symmetry action $[\rho]: G \rightarrow \text{Aut}(\mathcal{C})$, (2) the symmetry fractionalization class, which is an element of an $H^2_{[\rho]}(G, \mathcal{A})$ torsor, and (3) the defectification class, which is an element of an $H^3(G, \text{U}(1))$ torsor.